prodigy803-dusra/Workout-Tracker/README.md

 - Exercise library: 139+ exercises (up from 136+)
 - New PR type: `least_assisted` for counterweight machines
 - e1RM skipped for assisted exercises (Epley formula doesn't apply to counterweight)

+---

+### Alpha V 1.2 — "Own Your Routine"

+**Rep-range targets.
+Custom exercises.
+Workout reminders.
+CSV export.**

+#### What's New

+**🎯 Rep-Range Targets**
+Set a target rep range (e.g. 8–12) per template slot.
+During your workout, the reps input glows green when you're in range and red when you're not.
+The target also shows in the slot header so you always know what to aim for.

+**🆕 Custom Exercise Creation**
+Build your own exercises right from the library screen.
+Pick a name, primary muscle group (15 options), equipment type (10 options), and whether it's an assisted machine.
+Custom exercises appear alongside built-in ones and work everywhere — templates, sessions, stats.

+**🔔 Workout Reminders**
+Configurable inactivity-based push notifications.
+Set how many rest days before you get a nudge (default: 3).
+Fully local — no server, no tracking.
+Toggle on/off and adjust the threshold from Settings.

+**📊 Export to CSV**
+One tap exports every finalized workout as a spreadsheet-friendly CSV file (date, template, exercise, set#, weight, reps, RPE, rest, warmup, notes).
+Share it with your trainer, import it into Google Sheets, or just archive your numbers.

+**💾 Resume Interrupted Workouts**
+Close the app mid-session?
+Next time you open the Log tab, a banner detects the stale draft (>2 hours old) and lets you Resume or Discard.
+No more lost workouts.

+#### Under the Hood
+- Migrations 39–41 (rep range columns on `template_slots`, `is_custom` on `exercises`)
+- New utility files: `notifications.ts`, `exportCsv.ts`
+- 472 tests, all passing

+---

+### Alpha V 1.3 — "Own Your Experience"

+**Onboarding walkthrough.
+Navigation hardened.
+Settings redesigned.**

+#### What's New

+**👋 Onboarding Walkthrough**
+First launch now shows a swipeable 5-step intro: Welcome → Build Templates → Log Every Set → Track Your Progress → Get Started.
+Skip anytime, swipe or tap through, and it never shows again.
+Helps new users understand the app in 15 seconds.

+**🧭 Navigation Hardened**
+The post-workout flow is now bulletproof.
+Finishing a session uses `replace()` instead of `navigate()` — no more brief idle-screen flash.
+The WorkoutSummary screen locks out back-swipe (iOS) and hardware back (Android), hides the tab bar for an immersive feel, and slides up from the bottom.
+Tab switches during an active workout no longer trigger false "Leave workout?" alerts.

+**⚙️ Settings Redesigned**
+The Settings screen is less congested: Theme + Unit merged into a compact Preferences card, Injuries and Restore/Reset are collapsible accordion sections (tap to expand), and Weekly Summary + Data merged into one "Export & Reports" section.
+Smooth `LayoutAnimation` transitions on expand/collapse.

+#### Under the Hood
+- Android `BackHandler` intercepts hardware back on WorkoutSummary → clean redirect
+- `beforeRemove` guard refined to allow `NAVIGATE` while blocking `POP`/`GO_BACK`
+- `CollapsibleSection` component with `LayoutAnimation` for accordion behavior
+- 472 tests, all passing